truongquybrvt96/bookstore-angular-7-spring-boot/Readme.md

 Frontend will run on <http://localhost:4200>

 ##4.
 Notes
-- Make sure the MongoDB server runs on <http://localhost:27017>.
+- Make sure the MongoDB server is running on <http://localhost:27017>.